Beyond prediction: A framework for inference with variational approximations in mixture models: Introduction

-Variational expectation-maximization is an estimation method that reduces this computational burden \citep{wainwright2008graphical, ormerod2010explaining}.
-In some cases the variational criterion can be written without any numerical integrals at all; in other cases it reduces the $k$-dimensional numerical integral to $k$ one-dimensional numerical integrals \citep{ormerod2012gaussian}.
-In variational expectation-maximization, one specifies a simplified \emph{variational family} of distributions $\mathcal{Q}$ over the latent variable.
-For example, $\mathcal{Q}$ may consist of all independent products over each dimension of $z$ (known as mean-field variational inference), independent Gaussian distributions, or all multivariate Gaussian distributions (where the latter two only make sense when $z$ is continuous).
-We will only assume $\mathcal{Q}$ is indexed by a finite-dimensional parameter $\psi \in \Psi$.
-This does not reduce the generality of our results because when it is possible to use a non- or semi-parametric $\mathcal{Q}$, as in mean-field variational inference, it can be shown that the optimal distribution lies in a parametric sub-family with a known form \citep{wainwright2008graphical}.
+To construct a variational approximation to the log-likelihood, we replace the optimization over $\s{Q}_0^{\s{X}}$ in \eqref{eq:vem_conditional} with an optimization over $\s{Q}^{\s{X}}$, where $\mathcal{Q}$ is a smaller \emph{variational family} of distributions, and as before $\s{Q}^{\s{X}}$ is the set of conditional distributions over $\s{X}$ such that $s(\cdot \mid x) \in \s{Q}$ for each $x \in \s{X}$.
+For example, $\mathcal{Q}$ could consist of all independent products over each dimension of $z$ (known as mean-field variational inference), all multivariate Gaussian distributions, or all independent Gaussian distributions.
+For simplicity, we will assume throughout that $\mathcal{Q}$ is indexed by a finite-dimensional Euclidean parameter $\psi \in \bs\Psi$, so that every $s \in \mathcal{Q}^{\s{X}}$ can be identified with a density $s(\cdot \mid x) = q(\cdot; \psi(x))$.
+We note that in some cases even when $\mathcal{Q}$ is a semiparametric family, it can be shown that the optimal $q$ lies in a parametric sub-family with a known form, so that our results can still be applied (see, e.g.\ Section 5.3 of \citealp{wainwright2008graphical}).
+For families where this does not apply, our theory could be extended to incorporate semiparametric $\mathcal{Q}$.